japgolly/webapp-util/README.md

   * `LockUtils` - helpers around Java locks *(JVM only)*
   * `GenericSharedLock.Safe` - shared lock APIs that are FP-safe (consistent between JVM and JS)
   * `GenericSharedLock.Unsafe` - shared lock APIs that are FP-unsafe, in that not effect type is used (consistent between JVM and JS)
-  * `SharedLock` - a lock that can be safely shared between threads *(different API between JVM & JS)*
+  * `SharedLock` - lock that can be safely shared between threads *(different API between JVM & JS)*
-  * `SharedLock.ReadWrite` - a read/write lock that can be safely shared between threads *(different API between JVM & JS)*
+  * `SharedLock.ReadWrite` - read/write lock that can be safely shared between threads *(different API between JVM & JS)*

 * `japgolly.webapputil.websocket`
   * `WebSocket` - abstract API over a websocket connection *(JS only)*
-  * `WebSocketClient` - a high-level, managed websocket connection from client to server, supporting things like authorisation, auto-reconnection & retries, session expiry *(JS only)*
+  * `WebSocketClient` - high-level, managed websocket connection from client to server, supporting things like authorisation, auto-reconnection, retries, session expiry *(JS only)*
-  * `WebSocketServerUtil` - utilities for writing server-side websockets *(JVM only)*
+  * `WebSocketServerUtil` - util for writing server-side websockets *(JVM only)*
-  * `WebSocketShared` - definitions and utilities shared between websocket client and server
+  * `WebSocketShared` - definitions and util shared between websocket client and server

 * `japgolly.webapputil.webstorage` *(JS only)*
   * `AbstractWebStorage` - API over webstorage with some impls
   * `KeyCodec` - codec between an arbitrary type and a webstorage key
   * `ValueCodec` - codec between an arbitrary type and a webstorage value
-  * `WebStorageKey` - a high-level interface to data in webstorage
+  * `WebStorageKey` - high-level interface to data in webstorage

 * `japgolly.webapputil.webworker` *(JS only)*
   * `AbstractWebWorker` - web worker client & server API